johnkazer/hyperapp-xstate-demo/README.md

 # hyperapp-demo
- A Hyperapp demo, which uses PWA and xstate
+A Hyperapp demo, which implements a simple multi-media PWA app with XState.
+The master branch just uses Hyperapp, whilst the xstate branch modifies the app to use XState state machines.
+Note that unlike most Hyperapp implementations, this app uses Pug to render HTML.